 - Learn about how to produce for a specific genre

 - Gain the performative and arrangement techniques to make your music more compelling

 About this course:

-This course provides an overview of the role of the record producer and his responsibility through all the stages of making a record: pre-production, recording, overdubs, editing, mixing and mastering.
-Topics include, how to use appropriate terminology to communicate effectively with the various members of the production team; sharpening your listening skills so you can incorporate specific elements into your own production; producing for a specific artist's genre of music and how to get the best performance from the artist; how producing a band is different from a solo artist; and how to budget for record production.
-You also learn arrangement techniques as well as key vocal production techniques for main and background vocals.
+This course provides an overview of the role of the record producer and their responsibility through all the stages of making a record: pre-production, recording, overdubs, editing, mixing, and mastering.
+Topics include how to use appropriate terminology to communicate effectively with the various members of the production team, sharpening your listening skills so you can incorporate specific elements into your own production, producing for a specific artist's genre of music and how to get the best performance from the artist, how producing a band is different from a solo artist, and how to budget for record production.
+You also learn arrangement techniques, as well as key vocal production techniques for main and background vocals.
 Discover the difference between producing a mix and engineering a mix, as well as the different style of mixes that are needed before going into the mastering phase of a project.
-At the end of the course, you will have gained musical, emotional, performance, and arrangement techniques designed to make your music more compelling.
+At the end of the course, you have gained musical, emotional, performance, and arrangement techniques designed to make your music more compelling.